z-gong/mstk/docs/analyzer.rst

 ========

-Analyzer module provides a bunch of shortcuts for performing the most commonly used analysing method, like curve fitting, structure determination and time series analysis.
+Analyzer module provides a bunch of shortcuts for performing the most commonly used analysing method, like curve fitting and structure determination.

 .. note::
    *Deprecated.
 This module is developed for personal projects.
 It's not a comprehensive analysis toolkit.*